 How much can you borrow with a business loan?

-If you are thinking about taking out a business loan, one of your first questions might be ‘How much can I borrow when getting a business loan?’
+If you are thinking about taking out a business loan in Australia, one of your first questions might be ‘How much can I borrow when getting a business loan?’
 Banks and other lenders use several factors when considering how much they will lend to you and on what terms.
 Here we’ll examine some of the factors that lenders take into account when deciding on how much to lend.

 Generally, the types of question banks will ask fall into two categories: qualitative and financial-based.
 Qualitative questions include whether you have had a default or judgement against your business.
 Financial-based data includes the numbers behind your business, such as your net profit and existing debt.